chnngl/Sentiment-Analysis-of-Amazon-Fiction-Book-Reviews-Using-Machine-Learning/README.md

 - A balanced dataset of 30,000 Amazon fiction reviews was obtained (10,000 per class: positive, neutral, negative).
 - An additional 3,000 Amazon non-fiction reviews and 3,000 Goodreads reviews were used for robustness testing (1000 per class).

-Two processed files are reused during training:
+Two processed files are reused during training and can be found under the data folder:
 - balanced30k.csv → Extracted balanced dataset containing 30k fiction book reviews.
 - balanced30k_processed_dl.csv → Preprocessed version used by deep learning models.